-Modifier AS: Physician Assistant or Nurse Practitioner Assistant at Surgery Services
+Modifier AS: Physician Assistant or Nurse Practitioner Assistant at Surgery Services used when a physician assistant or nurse practitioner acts as an assistant surgeon and bills as an assistant surgeon.

 When assistant at surgery services are performed by a physician assistant or nurse practitioner, the service is reported by appending modifier AS.